rogerbinns/jia-mini-python/doc/python.rst

    Returns length of item such as number of characters for a str, members in a list/dict.

+.. function:: locals()

+   Returns a dict of local variables.
+You can modify the contents.

 .. function:: map(function, list)